louissxu/tictactoe/README.md

 ### Ancillary Modules
 4. #### Pub/Sub Module
     Events are passed around the modules using an eventbus/pub-sub pattern which is handled by this module.

+### Factory Functions
+Factory functions are used to create the objects passed around the modules.
+These are used to create the Board objects, Player objects, and State objects.
+* #### Board Factory
+    Stores the current state of the game board.
+* #### Player Factory
+    Stores the player information and associated settings.
+Name, symbol, human/ai, etc.
+* #### State Factory
+    Stores The whole game state together (the board and the two players).

 ## AI Players
 ### Minimax